sanjaybhansali108/SSMediaPicker/README.md

 # SSMediaPicker
-SSMediaPicker Helper class help to take image and video easily without writing number of code.
+SSMediaPickerHelper class helps you to take image and video easily without writing number of code.
+This class automatically present the action sheet as per the device and simulator.

 Just copy the SSMediaPickerHelper Class into your project.